 1. What kind of information do we collect?

 Registration as a Project Creator: If you register as a Project Creator you will be asked for your name, name of your school, email address, occupation and other contact details such as a contact phone number.
-You will also be asked to provide the bank account details for the Project Creator’s school or (or, if relevant, the school’s parent-teacher association).
+For verification purposes, you may also be asked to provide the bank account details for the Project Creator’s school or (or, if relevant, the school’s parent-teacher association).
 You may also upload media content such as photos or videos onto the Site, by using Rocket Fund’s social media channels (for example Facebook, Twitter or YouTube).
 You may provide us with other personal information when you participate in discussions on the Site, use Rocket Fund’s social media channels.

 Registration as a Donor: If you register to pledge a donation you will be asked for your name, email address (including any email address provided to Stripe for processing payments), and other contact details, social media information, pledge information, phone number, personal description and images such as photographs, videos or avatars.

 Sign-up details: If you sign up to receive our newsletters on the site, we will ask you for personal information such as your name, email address, occupation and other contact details such as a contact phone number.